galnnt/league-match-time-analysis/README.md

   frameborder="0"
 ></iframe>

-Since the p-value is less than $$\alpha = 0.05$$, we reject in the null in favor of the alternative: It seems like this model is unfair as its RMSE is different on the red side compared to the blue side.
-There is clearly room for improvement for the bias of this model.
+Since the p-value is less than $$\alpha = 0.05$$, we fail to reject the null: It seems like this model is fair and the difference in RMSEs for sides are solely due to randomness.
+However, there is clearly room for improvement for other aspects of this model, as perheps the testing RMSE could be improved via more complex models.

 ## Conclusion